Richard Layard, Baron Layard: Wellbeing science

+Since then the World Happiness Report has provided a stream of evidence for policy-makers on the ways in which they can improve the wellbeing of their people.
+Layard summarised more of the evidence on what can be done in each sphere of life in Can We Be Happier?
+(2020).
+Layard has co-founded two movements to promote the wellbeing of society.
+One, called Action for Happiness (founded in 2012), is a popular movement for personal change to produce a happier world.
+It now has 600,000 members and 6,000 trained volunteers providing courses and leading groups.
+The other is the World Wellbeing Movement (founded in 2022), a top-down movement targeted at decision-makers.

+In 2024 Layard co-authored a report, Value for Money: How to improve wellbeing and reduce misery.
+It argues that public money should be spent on those policies which produce the most wellbeing, and therefore the best policies are those which produce the most wellbeing for each pound they cost the government.
+It is hoped that this approach will be adopted for the 2025 Spending Review.

+Subsequent books have included The Good Childhood (2009), Thrive (2014), Can We Be Happier?: Evidence and Ethics (2020), and Wellbeing: Science and Policy (2020).

+Other roles

+Russia

+From 1991-1997 he was a part-time economic adviser to the Russian Government, and co-authored The Coming Russian Boom (1996), which correctly forecast the rapid growth in Russia over the following years.

+House of Lords

+In 2000 he was made a member of the House of Lords.
+He has served on various Committees including the Gambling Industry Committee, Youth Unemployment Committee and for much of his peerage, since 2004, has been a member of its Economic Affairs Committee.

+Climate change

 In 2015, he was co-author of the report that launched the Global Apollo Programme, which calls for developed nations to commit to spending 0.02% of their GDP for 10 years, to fund co-ordinated research to make carbon-free baseload electricity less costly than electricity from coal by the year 2025.

 Critique

 Recent research on happiness questioning part of Baron Layard's thesis and suggesting that people do obtain happiness from increased income forms part of ongoing investigations into the Easterlin Paradox.

 Personal life

-Layard was made a Labour life peer in the House of Lords on 3 May 2000 as Baron Layard, of Highgate in the London Borough of Haringey.

 In 1991, he married Molly Christine Meacher, who was formerly married to Michael Meacher.
 Molly, styled Lady Layard between 2000 and 2006, was herself created a life peer in 2006 as Baroness Meacher.
 They are one of the few couples to both hold titles in their own right.

 Layard has said he was strongly Christian at school, lost his faith at university, and in his later years 'has to be believe there is some purpose in the universe... which gives me comfort.'